 Each candidate must successfully complete and pass the required academic culminating experience.

 The Educational Specialist degree program in LTC culminates with a project, portfolio, or comprehensive exam.
 The student will work with his/her advisor or committee to determine what project/portfolio/exam will be administered.
-Upon completion, the LTC Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Office of Graduate Studies indicating whether or not the student passed.
+Upon completion, the LTC Student Services Office will then submit the S3 Report of Committee form, signed by all committee members, to the Graduate School indicating whether or not the student passed.